stat4701/2014/_posts/2014-03-01-homeownership-bht.md

 2007.75, 2009.75"), sep=',', header=TRUE)
 ```

-I then had an independent dataframe for recessions data that allowed me to construct geom_rects.
+This left me with an independent dataframe for recessions data that allowed me to construct geom_rects.

 The final step I was interested in was coloring the recessions bars to encode the change in rate during that recession.